isomerpages/pmo-nccs/media/speeches/_posts/2017-03-08-excerpt-of-speech-by-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-committee-of-supply-debate-8-march-2017.md

 We need a sustainable way to grow our economy.
 This is even more important as the world becomes increasingly carbon-constrained.
 <br><br><br><br>

-For the full speech, please go to [<a href="http://www.mewr.gov.sg/news/speech-by-masagos-zulkifli--minister-for-the-environment-and-water-resources-at-mewr-cos-2017-on-8-mar-2017" target="_blank">http://www.mewr.gov.sg/news/speech-by-masagos-zulkifli--minister-for-the-environment-and-water-resources-at-mewr-cos-2017-on-8-mar-2017</a>](http://www.mewr.gov.sg/news/speech-by-masagos-zulkifli--minister-for-the-environment-and-water-resources-at-mewr-cos-2017-on-8-mar-2017).
+For the full speech, please go to [National Archives of Singapore](https://www.nas.gov.sg/archivesonline/data/pdfdoc/MSE_20170308002.pdf)